tolauwae/phd-thesis/src/introduction/introduction.typ

 Crucially, many real-world bugs are not predictable or even known in advance @mogul06:emergent @ubayashi19:when.

 This is why automated verification @dsilva08:survey @rodriguez19:software, however powerful, has limits.
 Formal proofs and model checking work only when the system and its requirements can be fully specified and the relevant properties articulated.
-But many software systems today are too large, too dependent on external environments, or too hastily evolving f2r perfect formalization.
+But many software systems today are too large, too dependent on external environments, or too hastily evolving for perfect formalization.
 No model or simulation can capture every single aspect of the real world @roska90:limitations @khan11:limitations and so cannot detect every possible bug.
 In these cases, the only path forward is empirical investigation.
 //That is what debuggers make possible.